-- 95. Methods of coursework assessment contributing to the final mark for a course shall be specified in the course outline for each course which is given to students at the beginning of the course.
+- 84. Methods of coursework assessment contributing to the final mark for a course shall be specified in the course outline for each course which is given to students at the beginning of the course.
 It is expected that lecturers will discuss the assessment methods with their students during the first class. - a.
-When a lecturer has more than one group doing the same course, a different midsemester exam must be administered to each group.
-The only exception allowed is where the HOD grants permission for all the groups
+When a lecturer has more than one group doing the same course, a different mid-module exam must be administered to each group.
+The only exception allowed is where the HOD grants permission for all the groups to sit a common mid-module exam on the same day and at the same time.

-- to sit a common mid-semester exam on the same day and at the same time. - b.
+- b.
 Where there is a scheduled mid-module examination as part of the course work all students are required to sit the said examination.
-If a student fails to sit such an examination, a written explanation justifying reasons including providing evidence (where applicable) for his or her absence must be submitted to the lecturer and copied to the programme coordinator of the respective campus within three (3) days after the date of specific examination. the documentation and agreement must be sent to the Registry for inclusion on the student file. - c.
+If a student fails to sit such an examination, a written explanation justifying reasons including providing evidence (where applicable) for his or her absence must be submitted to the lecturer and copied to the Programme Coordinator of the respective Campus within three (3) days after the date of the specific examination.
+All documentation and agreement must be sent to the Registry for inclusion on the student file. - c.
 If the reason (s) given is justified the lecturer will facilitate the student by way of a new examination or course work that will assess the competency levels of the student to meet the learning outcomes of the missed examination. - d.
-In cases where the reason given is not deemed valid by the lecturer and programme coordinator the student will receive zero (0) for the examination.
-The student can appeal the decision in writing to the relevant Dean of School.
+In cases where the reason given is not deemed valid by the lecturer and Programme Coordinator the student will receive zero (0) for the examination.
+The student can appeal the decision in writing to the Dean of Undergraduate Studies.
 Where the student is still aggrieved after the meeting with the Dean, the student has the option to further appeal to the examination committee.